NLnetLabs/krill-manual/source/install-and-run.rst

 the Krill application somewhere.
 Please follow the steps below and you will be ready to :ref:`get started<doc_krill_get_started>`.

+..
+Warning:: Krill does NOT support clustering at this time.
+You can use
+         a shared disk and a standby Krill node for redundancy.
+However, data corruption issues can occur if you run multiple active Krill nodes using a shared disk.
+Therefore, you MUST ensure that only one Krill node is active at any given time.

+         We plan to offer support for clustering in Krill release 0.15.0 by allowing a postgresql to be used for storage.
+Krill will then rely on database transactions to ensure that no data corruption can occur.
+The database itself then still needs to be set up for redundancy of course, but there are several ways that this can be done using postgresql.

 Quick Start
 -----------